tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### How quickly do I get a weather warning?

-In the settings, you can set up how often warnings are checked.
+In the settings, you can set up how often warnings are synced.
 The default is every 30 minutes.
-Please note that the interval specified may have quite an implact on battery drain and data volume use.
+Please note that the interval specified may have quite an impact on battery drain and data volume use.
 As a rule of thumb, the warning data that gets downloaded may be about 300 Kb or even more in size when weather conditions are heavy.

-To get an immediate and current weather warning status, go to the app and hit "update".
+To get an immediate and current weather warning status, go to the warnings within the app and hit "update".

 ### How do I provide a crash log?